Welcome to the final resting place of several famous and notable people, including many beloved French artists and important historical figures.

 This tour will cover some of the most notable locations and gravesites in the Père Lachaise Cemetery.

-The route is a little less than 2 kilometers (just over 1 mile), and if you just walk and listen, you’d be done in roughly 60 minutes.
+The route is a little less than 2 kilometers (just over 1 mile), and you’ll be done in roughly 60 minutes.

 To start things off, begin at the Porte Gambetta entrance and walk straight ahead until you see the Columbarium on your left.

 Click the map to enlarge it or to download it to a smartphone

 We also have an audio tour which was produced and recorded by one of our tour guides.

 NOTE: Our audio tour slightly differs from the self-guided tour route on this page.

 - Purchase a tour on our booking page

 - Receive a confirmation email with .mp3, .pdf, and embeddable Google Map

 We also have audio tours for central Paris as well as one for Montmartre.